Linear programming bounds for hyperbolic surfaces: Systole

 If $y > \kappa$, then $R^{2\alpha} \what{\varphi_\alpha}\left(1 - b\frac{y-\kappa}{R}\right) \leq d_\alpha (b(y- \kappa))^{2\alpha}$ for some $d_\alpha>0$ according to \lemref{lem:behaviour_near_end}.
 If we write $\underline \kappa = \inf_{n} \kappa_n$, then we have that $\what{h_{c}}(y) R_n^{2\alpha} \what{\varphi_\alpha}\left(1 - b\frac{y-\kappa_n}{R_n}\right)$ is bounded independently of $n$ by the integrable function

 on the interval $[\underline \kappa,\infty)$.
 We can therefore apply the dominated convergence theorem to conclude that

-where we used the limit from \lemref{lem:behaviour_near_end} and the hypothesis that the last integral is negative.
-It follows that $f(R_n+b\kappa_n)$ is eventually negative.
-That the limit depends continuously on the parameters is a consequence of the dominated convergence theorem. \end{proof}
+where we used the limit from \lemref{lem:behaviour_near_end}.
+That this limit depends continuously on the parameters is a consequence of the dominated convergence theorem.
+If the limit is negative, then $f_{R_n}(R_n+b\kappa_n)$ is eventually negative since $R_n^{2\alpha +1}$ is positive. \end{proof}

-We now prove the lemma about the behaviour of $\what{\varphi_\alpha}$ near the end of its support.